A campus designed for walking

 Colorado State University is a campus designed for the pedestrian experience.
-As students, employees, or visitors of our campus, we strive to make your walking experience safe, enjoyable, clear of snow, lit, and easy to navigate.
+We strive to make walking experience safe, enjoyable, clear of snow, lit, and easy to navigate for students, employees, or visitors of our campus.

-- Great Green: A forty-acre park spanning Shields to the Oval, west to east through the campus.
-This park is bordered and criss-crossed with trails for pedestrians, bicycles, and longboards.
+- Great green: A forty-acre park spanning Shields Street to the Oval, west to east through the campus.
+This park is bordered and criss-crossed with trails for pedestrians, bicycles, and long boards.

-- View Corridor: A view to the west and the Rocky Mountains is preserved for all the enjoy.
+- View corridor: A view to the west and the Rocky Mountains is preserved for all to enjoy.
 This view makes our campus distinct without buildings to obstruct it.

 - Automobile parking on the perimeter: The vast majority of parking on campus is placed on the perimeter of campus to reduce the number of trips across and through campus.
 These lots are supported by sidewalks, trails, and transit to feed into the pedestrian core.